-Details on supported graphics hardware and pointing devices can be found at https://wiki.freedesktop. org/xorg/.
+Details on supported graphics hardware and pointing devices can be found at https://wiki.freedesktop.org/xorg/.
 Debian 13 ships with X.Org version 7.7.

-2.1.6 Network Connectivity Hardware
+2.1.7 Network Connectivity Hardware

 Almost any network interface card (NIC) supported by the Linux kernel should also be supported by the installation system; drivers should normally be loaded automatically.
-This includes most PCI/PCI-Express cards as well as PCMCIA/Express Cards on laptops.